dbbaskette/SCDF-RAG/README.md

 ## Features

-- **One-command install**: Deploys SCDF, Skipper, RabbitMQ, PostgreSQL, MinIO, and Ollama (with both phi3 and nomic-embed-text models) via Helm and dynamic YAML generation.
+- **One-command install**: Deploys SCDF, Skipper, RabbitMQ, PostgreSQL, and your choice of storage backend—MinIO (S3) or HDFS—plus Ollama (with both phi3 and nomic-embed-text models) via Helm and dynamic YAML generation.
-- **MinIO S3 integration**: Easily deploy a MinIO S3-compatible server for object storage in the SCDF namespace.
+- **Storage backend selection**: At install time, you are prompted to select S3 (MinIO) or HDFS.
+MinIO provides S3-compatible object storage; HDFS provides a distributed file system via the mdouchement/hdfs container.
+All credentials and endpoints are adjusted accordingly.
 - **Ollama Multi-Model embedding**: Installs both phi3 and nomic-embed-text models in a single Ollama container, exposed via NodePort 31434 for external access.
 The service is named `ollama`.
 - **Automatic cleanup**: Removes previous installations and verifies deletion before proceeding.
 - **NodePort exposure**: All management UIs and Ollama API are available on your localhost for easy access.
 - **Default app registration**: Downloads and registers the latest default RabbitMQ stream apps via the SCDF REST API.
+- **Unified credentials output**: All credentials and endpoints (Postgres, RabbitMQ, storage backend, Ollama, SCDF Dashboard, and namespace) are printed to the terminal, written to creds.txt, and logged in identical format for easy onboarding.
 - **Robust error handling**: Logs all actions and errors to the `logs/` directory for easy troubleshooting.
 - **Minimal terminal output**: Only step progress, completion, and management URLs are printed to the terminal; all INFO and STATUS details are in the log file.
 - **Fully commented and maintainable**: The scripts are easy to follow and modify.